rpparas/env_comparator/README.md

 # Make sure you have pytest installed locally or in your virtual env
 pip install requirements.txt
 pytest .

+# If you have Docker installed:
+make test
 ```

 ## Contributing